Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Abstract

 \section{Abstract}

-We have investigated properties of interstellar medium in interacting galaxies in early and mid stages using mapping data of $^{12}$CO(\textit{J}~=~1--0) and H\emissiontype{I}.
-Total gas mass (a sum of atomic and molecular gas mass) in interacting galaxies slightly reduced with large dispersion in the comparison with field galaxies.
-We found that molecular gas mass is enhanced in interacting galaxies assuming the standard CO-H$_{2}$ conversion factor, while atomic gas mass is reduced.
-These results are reinforced by the fact that interacting galaxies have higher molecular gas fraction $f_{\rm{mol}}$, a ratio of the surface density of molecular gas to that of total gas, (0.71 $\pm$ 0.15) than isolated galaxies (0.52 $\pm$ 0.18) and this indicates that an efficient transition from atomic gas to molecular gas is induced by the interaction.
-Isolated spiral galaxies show monotonically and gradually increase of $f_{\rm{mol}}$ along the surface density of total gas.
-Contrary to isolated galaxies, interacting galaxies show high $f_{\rm{mol}}$ ($>$0.8) even at low surface density of total gas of $\sim$20 $\MO$ pc$^{-2}$.
-In most extreme case, NGC~5395 have a trend that $f_{\rm{mol}}$ monotonically decreases as the surface density of total gas increases.
-To investigate the origin of high $f_{\rm{mol}}$ in the interacting galaxies, we performed theoretical model fitting varying metallicity and external pressure.
-According to the model fitting, external pressure can explain high $f_{\rm{mol}}$ in the interacting galaxies.
-We conclude that high external pressure which is occurred by the shock prevailing over whole galaxies even in the early stage of the interaction.
+We have investigated properties of the interstellar medium in interacting galaxies in early and mid-stage using mapping data of $^{12}$CO(\textit{J}~=~1--0) and H\emissiontype{I}.
+Assuming the standard CO-H$_{2}$ conversion factor, we found no difference in molecular gas mass, atomic gas mass, and total gas mass (a sum of atomic and molecular gas mass) between interacting galaxies and isolated galaxies.
+However, interacting galaxies have a higher global molecular gas fraction $f_{\rm{mol}}^{\rm{global}}$, a ratio of molecular gas mass to total gas mass averaged over a whole galaxy, (0.71 $\pm$ 0.15) than isolated galaxies (0.52 $\pm$ 0.18).
+The distribution of local molecular gas fraction $f_{\rm{mol}}$, a ratio of the surface density of molecular gas to that of total gas, is different from the distribution in typical isolated galaxies.
+By a pixel-to-pixel comparison, isolated spiral galaxies show a gradual increase in $f_{\rm{mol}}$ along the surface density of total gas until it is saturated at 1.0, while interacting galaxies show no clear relation.
+We performed pixel-to-pixel theoretical model fittings varying metallicity and external pressure.
+According to the model fitting, external pressure can explain the trend of $f_{\rm{mol}}$ in the interacting galaxies.
+Assuming a half of the standard CO-H$_{2}$ conversion factor for interacting galaxies, the results of pixel-to-pixel theoretical model fitting get worse than adopting the standard conversion factor, although $f_{\rm{mol}}^{\rm{global}}$ of interacting galaxies (0.62 $\pm$ 0.17) becomes the same as in isolated galaxies.
+We conclude that external pressure occurs due to the shock prevailing over a whole galaxy or due to collisions between giant molecular clouds even in the early stage of the interaction.
+The external pressure accelerates an efficient transition from atomic gas to molecular gas.
+Regarding chemical time-scale, high $f_{\rm{mol}}$ can be achieved at the very early stage of interaction even if shock induced by the collision of galaxies ionises interstellar gas.